 -1 for Crowdfire

-A great feature provided by Later and Planoly is a media library, where you can keep unscheduled posts.
-Having your media ready in the tool is nice.
+A great feature provided by Later and Planoly is a media library, where you can keep unscheduled media that you can turn into posts when you are ready.
+Having your media ready in the tool is helpful, especially if you work across multiple devices and don't always have access to all your images.
 Later adds a nice touch by allowing you to tag your content with keywords so you can search for specific types of posts.

 +1 for Later, Planoly